Qihoo 360: U.S. sanctions

 In May 2020, Qihoo 360 and other Chinese companies were placed on the Bureau of Industry and Security's Entity List due to U.S. national security concerns.
 The U.S. accused Qihoo 360 and others of playing roles in the crackdown in Xinjiang by "enabling China’s high-technology surveillance" in Xinjiang.
 On 25 May, Chinese Foreign Ministry spokesman Zhao Lijian strongly criticized the step, asking the US to "revoke the relevant decision and stop interfering in China’s internal affairs".
 In October 2022, the United States Department of Defense added Qihoo 360 to a list of "Chinese military companies" operating in the U.S.

-Reaction
+Controversies

 Lawsuits

 Qihoo has been described by Forbes as a confrontational and litigious company due to its involvement in various anti-competition lawsuits.

 The company was involved in lawsuits with Tencent, starting with the 360 v.
-Tencent dispute, as well as other companies such as Baidu, Emiage, Sogou.
+Tencent dispute, as well as other companies such as Baidu, Emiage, and Sogou.